matias-io/print-hub/README.md

-# PrintHub
+# Print Hub - Centralized 3D Printing Dashboard

 ![OctoPrint's logo](https://camo.githubusercontent.com/a5e712408ab37bdf61a5ba3d39852828bb5d9538f599794225234403e65834ea/68747470733a2f2f6f63746f7072696e742e6f72672f6173736574732f696d672f6c6f676f2e706e67 =250x)![](https://www.klipper3d.org/img/klipper-logo.png =250x) ![Docker Compose](https://github.com/docker/compose/raw/main/logo.png?raw=true =250x)

-A dockerized solution to deploying Marlin or Klipper Based 3d Printers.
+A Docker-based solution that provides a centralized dashboard for managing multiple 3D printing services including OctoPrint, Klipper (Fluidd/Mainsail), and Bamboo Labs integration.

 ## Motivation
 Additional Computers can be used to provide additional utility to existing printers (Marlin) or take a step further by using custom printer firmware to achieve better utility than stock MCU firmware.
 This is typically done with a raspberry pi, however, it can get tedious to set up one or both of these solutions and come with its risks (a power outage to a non UPS'd pi can cause bad times 🧱).
 This docker deployment has a Mainsail flavour of Klipper you can use or an Octoprint setup (or both) with automated setup and nice subdomains on your network.